misakey/backend/docs/content/endpoints/backup_key_shares.md

 GET https://api.misakey.com/backup-key-shares/:other-share-hash
 ```

+_Cookies:_
+- `accesstoken` (opaque token) (ACR >= 2): the identity must be linked to an account and this account must fit the one for which the key has been created.
+- `tokentype`: must be `bearer`

 _Headers:_
-- `Authorization` (opaque token) (ACR >= 2): the identity must be linked to an account and this account must fit the one for which the key has been created.
+- `X-CSRF-Token`: a token to prevent from CSRF attacks.
+Delivered at the end of the auth flow.

 _Path Parameters:_
 - `other-share-hash` (string): the hash of the key share.